 You do not need to lose money to be able to report a scam.
 If you see or hear about a scam - report it.

-If the scam originates from NSW or you know the name of the business or trader and they are located in NSW, you can report the scam to NSW Fair Trading online through Lodge a complaint or call 13 32 20 or visit a Fair Trading Centre.
+If the scam originates from NSW or you know the name of the business or trader and they are located in NSW, you can report the scam to NSW Fair Trading online through Lodge a complaint or call 13 32 20.

-If the scam originates from outside NSW or overseas you can report it to SCAMwatch at www.scamwatch.gov.au or call 1300 795 995.
+If the scam originates from outside NSW or overseas you can report it to SCAMwatch at www.scamwatch.gov.au.
 SCAMwatch is a website run by the Australian Competition and Consumer Commission (ACCC) and provides information to consumers and small businesses about how to recognise, avoid and report scams.

 For information on scams, how they work, how to protect yourself from scams, report a scam and what to do if you have been scammed.
 Register with SCAMwatch to receive free email alerts on new scams.